-- Caregiver actively involved child/youth in acts of exploitation or trafficking.
+Caregiver actively involved child/youth in acts of exploitation or trafficking

 Caregiver involves the child in obscene acts or engages the child in prostitution or pornography.
 This includes a child being commercially sexually exploited and/or sex trafficked by or with knowledge and consent of caregiver.
-In this circumstance, an allegation of sexual abuse should be applied to the caregiver AND any third-party perpetrators. - Child/youth is exploited or trafficked by someone other than a caregiver.
+In this circumstance, an allegation of sexual abuse should be applied to the caregiver AND any third-party perpetrators.

+Child/youth is exploited or trafficked by someone other than a caregiver

 Child/youth is being commercially sexually exploited by a person who is not a caregiver.

-The extent to which a caregiver is involved in or aware of the abuse is addressed in separate screening criteria for both Sexual Abuse: Sexual exploitation and General Neglect: Failure to protect.
+Select if an in-person response is needed to assess the extent to which a caregiver has acted protectively OR has the ability to protect the child from exploitation.
 If this item is selected, an allegation of sexual abuse should be applied to only the alleged perpetrator(s) of the actual exploitation.
 Do not apply an allegation of sexual abuse to the caregiver.